 Sometimes I just enjoy sitting near this waterfall and/or swimming in the pool area it runs into.

-If you go at the top of the falls, there’s also a swimming hole/Jacuzzi area I recommend checking out, as well as another waterfall further upriver called Fawn’s Leap.
+If you go at the top of the falls, there’s also a swimming hole/Jacuzzi area I recommend checking out, as well as another waterfall further upriver called Fawn’s Leap (great swimming hole and cliff jump available).

 Overall, this waterfall is connected to many adventures close by that you can do!